 Pumpkin and Ricotta Muffins

 The pumpkin and ricotta muffins are soft treats flavored with cinnamon.
-They are made with ricotta, pumpkin pulp that makes them perfectly moist and soft.
+They are made with ricotta and pumpkin pulp, which make them moist and tender.
 If you don’t like the taste of cinnamon, replace it with lemon or orange zest, or vanilla, but also a pinch of nutmeg or star anise.

 The version I propose is gluten-free, with rice flour, but they can also be made with all-purpose flour in the same quantities.
-Enrich them with dark chocolate chips to make them even more delicious or with chopped nuts.
+Enrich them with dark chocolate chips to make them even more indulgent or chopped nuts.

-If you don’t want to miss all the new recipes, follow me also on my FB page, on my IG profile and on my Youtube channel.
+If you don’t want to miss all the new recipes, follow me on my FB page, on my IG profile, and on my YouTube channel.

 pumpkin and ricotta muffins